 Students must submit a Pdf of their thesis proposal to the department by May 15th.
 The oral presentation should be held by July 1st.
-Many research-active faculty have busy summer travel schedules; students are advised to assemble a thesis committee as early as February and agree on a defense date with committee members by the end of April.
+Many research-active faculty have busy summer travel schedules; students are advised to assemble a thesis committee (see General Announcements for committee selection requirements) as early as February and agree on a defense date with committee members by the end of April.
+Committee members should be sent the student's thesis proposal at least two weeks in advance of the proposal date.